MatteoPeco/PCNL_Task_System/README.md

 </p>

 ## Experimental Validation
 The system's performance and usability were evaluated through experiments involving 14 users with no prior surgery or AR headset experience.
-The users performed the needle insertion procedure using four different system setups: screen-based manual setup, AR-based manual setup, screen-based + robot assistance setup, and AR-based + robot assistance setup.
+The users performed the needle insertion procedure using four different system setups: screen-based manual setup (SM), AR-based manual setup (AM), screen-based + robot assistance setup (SA), and AR-based + robot assistance setup (AA).
 Each setup was repeated three times, and the users' insertion accuracy was measured.

 The performance metrics shown below include: